MakeMeSenpai/JS_Libraries_practice/dateLib/assignment-07.md

 console.log(d.format('Y-M-D h:I:S')) // 2017-January-02 3:04:05
 ```

-Stretch goal - It would be goo if we could support more features here.
+Stretch goal - It would be good if we could support more features here.
 Formatting dates is a very common task.
 There are a few things missing from the list above.

 Each of the things below need a character to represent them.